BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/composite-view-api.md

 ## Sources

-A source defines from where to retrieve the resources.
+A source defines the location where to retrieve the resources.
 It is the input of the pipeline.

 There are 3 types of sources available.

 ### ProjectEventStream

-This source will read events in a streaming fashion from the current project where the view gets created.
+This source reads events in a streaming fashion from the current project event log.

-The events will be consumed by the projections stage.
+The events are offered to the projections stage.

 ```json
 {